marcelbirkner/docker-ci-tool-stack/README.md

 - Jenkins contains build job and is triggered once projects in GitLab are updated
 - As part of the CI build, Jenkins triggers a static code analysis and the results are stored in SonarQube
 - The Maven build uses Nexus as a Proxy Repository for all 3rd party libs.
 The build artefacts are deployed to the Nexus Release Repository
+- The Selenium Grid contains Docker containers running Chrome and Firefox and is used for UI tests

 ![Docker CI Tools](screenshots/docker-ci-tools.png)

 ### Jenkins Jobs

+There are several jobs preconfigured in Jenkins.
+The Jobs cover the following tasks:

+- Continuous Integration Build with Maven
+- Unit Tests
+- Static Source Analysis results are stored in SonarQube
+- JaCoCo Test Coverage
+- Deployment to Nexus
+- Jenkins Job DSL examples

 ![Conference App Jobs](screenshots/jenkins-jobs-1.png)